natscott1738/alx-low_level_programming/0x0C-more_malloc_free/README.md

-this directory has more malloc concepts
+this is the more malloc free directory